 A family is dependent on welfare if more than 50 percent of its total income in a one-year period comes from AFDC/TANF, food stamps and/or SSI, and this welfare income is not associated with work activities.
 Welfare dependence is the proportion of all families who are dependent on welfare.

-- In 1999, 3.3 percent of the total population was dependent in the sense of receiving more than half of total family income from TANF, food stamps, and/or SSI (see Indicator 1).
+- In 2000, 3.0 percent of the total population was dependent in the sense of receiving more than half of total family income from TANF, food stamps, and/or SSI (see Indicator 1).
 This rate has fallen considerably from the 5.2 percent rate measured in 1996.
-Rates of dependence would be lower if they could be adjusted to exclude welfare income associated with work required to obtain benefits.
+Overall, 5.4 million fewer Americans were dependent on welfare in 2000 compared with 1996.

 - The drop in dependence parallels the more well-known drop in AFDC/TANF and food stamp caseloads.
-The percentage of individuals receiving AFDC/TANF, for example, fell from 4.7 percent to 2.1 percent between 1996 and 2000 (see Indicator 3).
-Food stamp recipiency rates dropped from 9.6 percent to 6.2 percent over the same time period.
-Recipiency rates for TANF and food stamps fell again between 1999 and 2000, suggesting that dependency rates will continue to fall in 2000 (though the data are not yet available).
+For example, the percentage of individuals receiving AFDC/TANF fell from 4.6 percent to 1.9 percent between 1996 and 2001 (see Indicator 3).
+Food stamp recipiency rates dropped from 9.5 percent to 5.7 percent over the same time period.
+Recipiency rates for TANF and food stamps fell again from 2000 to 2001.

 Since the causes of welfare receipt and dependence are not clearly known, the report also includes a larger set of risk factors associated with welfare receipt.
 The risk factors are loosely organized into three categories: economic security measures, measures related to employment and barriers to employment, and measures of nonmarital childbearing.
 The economic security risk factors include measures of poverty and deprivation that are important not only as predictors of dependence, but also as a supplement to the dependence indicators, ensuring that dependence measures are not assessed in isolation.
 It is important to examine whether decreases in dependency are accompanied by improvements in family economic status or by reductions in family material circumstances.
 The report includes data on the official poverty rate, one of the most common measures of deprivation: